gjrich/buzzline-07-gjrich/README.md

 Start the producer to generate the messages.

-In VS Code, open a NEW terminal.
+In VS Code, open a new terminal.
 Use the commands below to activate .venv, and start the producer.

 Windows: